 The secure accessing infrastructure for working from home was implemented by NÖKU and ACP before the pandemic already.
 Access to digital workplace resources are fully secured by Citrix components.
 NÖKU uses both a Citrix ADC in its own computer centre and a Citrix Gateway Service in the Citrix Cloud.
 These components encrypt the entire communication between the terminal and the relevant resources and control identity and access administration via Azure AD Connect.
 Microsoft Authenticator is used for the multi-level user authentication also.

 Within the virtual desktop, Microsoft AppLocker stops the execution of unwanted or unknown applications.
 Using Citrix policies, the IT organization can define which USB devices are permitted on the respective endpoint - and whether users are allowed to copy or print certain data, for example.
-Citrix’s Secure Browser Service also protects access to web services and other Internet content.
+Citrix’s Secure Browser Service (now Citrix Remote Browser Isolation) also protects access to web services and other Internet content.
 All websites are opened with a secure browser that automatically blocks potential threats to the IT infrastructure or NÖKU.

 “With our Citrix infrastructure we not only enable secure working at any location, we also prevent the saving of data on terminals”, says Barbara Reithofer.
 “We keep control of what happens with our data in all situations.
 This facilitates complying with legal guidelines like the DSGVO.”
 (Datenschutz-Grundverordnung [General Data Protection Regulation])